McStasMcXtrace/McCode/INSTALL-McXtrace/README.md

-# This is the (new) home of installation instructions fro McXtrace 1.5 and onwards.
+# Installation instructions for McXtrace 1.5

 Please consult the individual pages for your platform of choice.